Does it mutate š±

 Description

-The unshift() method adds one or more elements to the beginning of an array and returns the new length of the array.
+The unshift() method of Array instances adds the specified elements to the beginning of an array and returns the new length of the array.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift